GoogleCloudPlatform/gcloud-maven-plugin/README.md

 | `smtp_user`| Username to use when connecting to the SMTP server specified with `smtp_host`
 | `storage_path`| The default location for storing application data.
 Can be overridden for specific kinds of data using `datastore_path`, `blobstore-path`, and/or `logs_path`
 | `use_mtime_file_watcher`| Use mtime polling for detecting source code changes - useful if modifying code from a remote machine using a distributed file system
+| `non_docker_mode` | Boolean to control the local run with Docker or not.
+Default is currently true.
 | `custom_entrypoint`| Specify an entrypoint for custom runtime modules.
 This is required when such modules are present.
 Include "{port}" in the string (without quotes) to pass the port number in as an argument.
 For instance: `--custom_entrypoint="gunicorn -b localhost:{port} mymodule:application"`